nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Unpinning a Patient

-1. Prerequisites: Ensure the **Pinned Patient List** contains the entry you wish to unpin.
+1. Prerequisites: Ensure the pinned patient list contains the entry you wish to unpin.
 2. Test Case: `unpin 1`

    - Expected: Patient at index 1 of the **Pinned Patient List** is unpinned and no longer displayed in the **Pinned Patient List**.
 Details shown in the status message.